gavv/gavv.github.io/content/articles/011-new-network-transport.md

 Thereby, the incoming queue at the receiver serves for the three purposes at the same time.
 It is used as a jitter buffer, as a recovery buffer, and for rate estimation.
 The first use is usual.
 The rest two are briefly discussed below.

 If you want to learn more about the implementation, see the [internals](https://roc-streaming.org/toolkit/docs/internals.html) section in our documentation.
-In particular, take a look at the [data flow](https://roc-streaming.org/toolkit/docs/internals/data_flow.html) page.

 ## Loss recovery